The strike process

 On the 'Performance' page in your seller account, you can see how many strikes you currently have and check your performance against the relevant service standards.

-We keep track of the total number of strikes you have received during the last 22 definitively calculated weeks.
+We keep track of how many strikes you have received in total during the last 22 definitively calculated weeks.
 See an example below.

 Calendar with information about the strike process

 Each week, a new week is added, and the oldest measurement expires.
-The measurement period therefore shifts forward by one week each time.
+The period over which measurements are taken therefore shifts by one week each time.
 This means that a strike expires after 22 weeks.
 In the example below, you can see that when week 35 is definitively calculated, week 12 expires.
-Therefore, any potential strike you received in week 12 also expires.
+So, any strike you may have received in week 12 also expires.

 Week 13 of the strike process.